Artist Biographies – Sorted by Last Name – J – L

-Raised in Epson Surrey UK, and attended art schools in the same area.
+Raised in Epson Surrey UK, and attended art schools in the same area (“I would have liked to have taken the time to learn the guitar, but decided instead to concentrate on drawing and painting.
+I still wish I had done both”).
 After art school, Juniper joined the Ogilvy ad firm as a “visualizer” and art director, taking on the additional role of illustrator when, according to David, “I could not find good illustrators to do jobs for me”.
 Thus began a 40+ year career in art and design, working for various agencies, then a partner (with fellow illustrators Bob Murdoch and Trevor Smith) in his own studio called “Wurlitzer” and then as a freelance designer and illustrator.

 For his work on the Led Zeppelin II album cover (for which he also produced the inside gatefold image), Juniper was nominated for Best Album Cover at the 1970 Grammy Awards and was awarded two D&AD Awards for design and illustration.

 Find out more about this artist by visiting his web site at http://www.davidjuniper.com